RodionGork/msp430f2101-blinker/README.md

 By my opinion they are nowadays inferior to STM32 if compare by performance and capabilities for given price, but comparable or better than 8-bit AVRs (popular in Arduinos).
 But programming is simple and they have SOIC and even DIP packages - valuable for those who have troubles with TSSOP / LQFP.
+Also they (like STM32 or LPC) have UART bootloader which allows to start working with them even without special programming hardware.
 See [MSP430G2553IN20](http://www.ti.com/product/MSP430G2553) for example.